Loss of integrability in a system with two-photon interactions: Two-Photon Dicke model

 where the operators $\hat{a}^\dagger$ and $\hat{a}$ are the creation and annihilation operators of the bosonic mode which satisfy the commutation relation $[\hat{a}, \hat{a}^{\dagger}] = \hat{\mathbb{I}}$.
 The operators $\hat{J}_{z}$ and $\hat{J}_{\pm}=\hat{J}_{x}\pm i\hat{J}_{y}$ are collective pseudospin operators, $\hat{J}_{x,y,z} = \frac{1}{2}\sum_{k = 1}^{\mathcal{N}}\hat{\sigma}_{x,y,z}^{k}$, that obey the SU(2) algebra of the Pauli matrices $\hat{\sigma}_{x,y,z}$.
 The parameters $\omega$ and $\omega_{0}$ represent the field frequency and the atomic level splitting, respectively.
 The parameter $\gamma$ is the atom-photon coupling strength, whose critical value $\gamma_{\text{sc}}=\omega/2$ identifies the spectral collapse~\cite{Felicetti2015,Duan2016,Rico2020}.

 The two-photon Dicke Hamiltonian commutes with the parity operator $\hat{\Pi} = e^{i\pi\hat{\Lambda}}$, $[\hat{H}_{\text{D}},\hat{\Pi}]=0$, where the operator $\hat{\Lambda}=\hat{a}^{\dagger}\hat{a}/2 + \hat{J}_{z} + j\hat{\mathbb{I}}$ defines the generalized number of excitations.
-This parity symmetry corresponds to the simultaneous exchange of the operators $\hat{a} \to i \hat{a}, \hat{a}^{\dagger} \to -i \hat{a}^{\dagger}$ and $\hat{J}_x \to -\hat{J}_x$, and divides the system into four subspaces identified by the eigenvalues of the parity operator $p=\pm 1,\pm i$.
+This parity symmetry corresponds to the simultaneous exchange of the operators $\hat{a} \to i \hat{a}, \hat{a}^{\dagger} \to -i \hat{a}^{\dagger}$, and $\hat{J}_x \to -\hat{J}_x$ and divides the system into four subspaces identified by the eigenvalues of the parity operator $p=\pm 1,\pm i$.
 The Hamiltonian also commutes with the squared total pseudospin operator, $[\hat{H}_{\text{D}},\hat{\mathbf{J}}^{2}]=0$, whose eigenvalues $j(j+1)$ specify different subspaces.
 In this work, we study the case with $j=\mathcal{N}/2$.

 The ground state of the two-photon Dicke model undergoes a phase transition from a normal phase, characterized by the absence of photons and atomic excitations, to a superradiant phase, in which both quantities attain finite values~\cite{Garbe2017,Banerjee2022}.
-The majority of the results presented in this work pertain to the normal phase.
+The superradiant ground state is well described by a squeezed state.
+The critical value of the coupling strength that separates both phases is $\gamma_{\text{c}}=\sqrt{\omega\omega_0 j/2}$ ~\cite{Garbe2017}.
+The results presented in this work pertain to the normal phase ($\gamma<\gamma_{\text{c}}$) and consider coupling strength values below the spectral collapse threshold ($\gamma<\omega/2$).